giantswarm/rfc/rfc-capi-for-kvm-capk/README.md

 ### Use cases

 - As a Giant Swarm (GS) Platform Engineer (PE), I want to implement Cluster API (CAPI) for KVM (CAPK) clusters so that I don't need to maintain legacy services and libraries (e.g. `k8scloudconfig`, `apiextensions`, `cert-operator`, `cluster-service`) for the foreseeable future.
 - As a GS PE, I want the operator(s) reconciling KVM clusters (collectively referred to as "KVM operators") to work independently of other GS components so I can add features more quickly and make usage by the wider community more feasible/possible.
 - As a GS PE, I want KVM operators to work in arbitrary Kubernetes clusters so we can stop maintaining our custom provisioning tooling for on-prem management clusters.
-- As a GS sales person, I want KVM operators to implement the CAPI provider contract so that we can be in the list of CAPI providers and find other potential customers.
+- As a GS employee, I want KVM operators to implement the CAPI provider contract so that we can be in the list of CAPI providers to improve the reputation of our company.
 - As a GS on-premises (on-prem) customer, I want KVM operator to implement CAPI so that I have access to new provider-independent features developed by other GS teams.
 - As a GS oncall engineer, I want on-prem installations to be as similar as possible to the other providers so that I can share best practices, on call routines, and documentation with the other teams.
 - As a GS on-prem customer, I want GS to implement a migration strategy from current kvm clusters to CAPI KVM clusters so that I can access the new features without service disruption and workload migration.
 - As a GS on-prem customer, I want GS to implement a break out/migration strategy for on-prem installations so that I can use other CAPI on-prem providers in the future such as CAPV (Cluster API for VSphere (VMWare)) or metal3 (Cluster API for bare metal).
-- As a member of Team Rocket, I would like to have confidence in my changes to the platform through the use of reliable unit, integration, and e2e tests.
+- As a member of Team Rocket, I would like to have confidence in my changes to the platform through the use of reliable unit, integration, and end-to-end tests.

 ### Rationale

 With the current move to full CAPI adoption in Team Firecracker and Team Celestial, Team Rocket would be the only user and therefore the only maintainer of the current components and code that would be legacy for the other teams.

 This would mean that we would need to put a lot of effort into understanding and owning this code fully in order to be able to fix bugs and maintain KVM installations in the future.

 Instead of being the sole maintainer of a huge amount of legacy code, Team Rocket wants to invest this time in implementing CAPI for KVM operator and maintain relative platform parity with the other GS provider teams.

 ### Goals